Sheeta-Official/Sheeta-Mobile-Releases/README.md

 - **Edit Profile**: Now you can edit your username, bio and profile avatar.
 - **Like Comment:** Now you can add a live to a comment.
 - **Reply Comment:** Now you can add a reply to a comment.
+- **Show replies:** Now you can show the replies was published on a comment
+- **Show gallery in Sheeta app:** You don't need to open the gallery to pick any image now you can pick any image from the gallery in Sheeta

 ### Enhancements

+- **Application Security:** The application is very secured and more safer now.
+- **Application Performance:** The application is more faster and smoother.
 - **Profile Screen:** Is much smoother and faster.
 - **Edit User Avatar:** edit the user's avatar when clicking on it it will update immediately.
 - **Smaller Fontsizes:** The fontsize in the app will be much smaller.
 - **Friend's Profile Screen:** Edit the action buttons be much easier, smoother and faster.
 - **Change Upload Screen Location:** change the upload screen from the bottom navigation bar into the home is _App Bar_ to be much more faster.
 - **Posts & Comments Appears Faster:** the posts and comments data will appears on screen faster
+- **Enhancements in posts design:** Some enhancements in posts design
+- **Profile icon:** now you can see your avatar in the profile icon
+- **Enhancements in comments design:** Some enhancements in comments design

 ### Bug Fixes

 - **Data Relations:** When user edit any data it must be updated on every post & every comment he published.
 - **Add Post Bug:** When publishing a new post and redirect to the home screen the app crash
+- **Add Comment Bug:** When publishing a new comment or reply the user info is not updated until refresh the screen
+- **Navigation Bug:** When returning from screen the app won't go to the home screen it exit from the app

 ## Join our Beta Testing Community on WhatsApp